ralphbean/presentations/debt-services-devconf16.rst

   - "I want to be seen as a good hacker!"

-- We tend to celebrate "new" work over tedious maintenace.
+- We tend to celebrate "new" work over tedious maintenance.

 ----